Techtonica/curriculum/networking/networking.md

 ### Challenge

-Students can try to do this other thing.
+Apprentices can try to do this other thing.

 ### Check for Understanding

-Have students summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.
+Have apprentices summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.